wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ## Building and Publishing

 Finally, the time to make this project available to the world has come!
-First, make sure you have an account on [Pypi](https://pypi.or), and if not, you will need to [register](https://pypi.org/account/register/) one.
+First, make sure you have an account on [Pypi](https://pypi.or), and if not, [register](https://pypi.org/account/register/) one.
 Remember that the package name must be unique, if unsure go and use the [search](https://pypi.org/search/?q=) to check it out.

 ### Build